 2 Chronicles 36:5-8 reports a siege by Nebuchadnezzar in Jehoiakim eleventh year as king, when Jehoiakim was carried off to Babylon.
 This was in 599 BC.

 During Jehoiakim’s reign, Nebuchadnezzar king of Babylon invaded the land, and Jehoiakim became his vassal for three years.
 But then he changed his mind and rebelled against Nebuchadnezzar.

-The invasion in Kings is not the same as the one in Chronicles because in Chronicles Jehoiakim was carried away, while he remained as vassal king after the invasion in Kings.
+The invasion in Kings is not the same as the one in Chronicles because in Chronicles Jehoiakim was carried away, while in Kings he remained as vassal king after the invasion.
 For the same reason it is also clear that the siege in Chronicles was at least three years later than the invasion in Kings, and that the three years that Jehoiakim was vassal king for the Babylonians were before 599 BC.